Why Do People Send Messages in Bottles?

-Why do people send messages in bottles?
-Some think folks have been doing this for 2,000 years or so, and messages in bottles continue to intrigue us.
-The idea looms large in popular culture.
-There’s the Police song, “Message in a Bottle”; the Nicholas Sparks book, “Message in a Bottle,” and the movie starring Robin Wright and Kevin Costner.
-There are businesses that make message-in-a-bottle wedding invitations–you can even send a “virtual” message in a bottle to a random recipient online!
+We have been sending messages in bottles for hundreds of years, and these mysterious bottled letters continue to intrigue us.
+They loom large in popular culture, too.
+There’s the Police song, “Message in a Bottle”; the Taylor Swift song by the same name; the Nicholas Sparks book, “Message in a Bottle,” and the movie starring Robin Wright and Kevin Costner.
+There are businesses that make message-in-a-bottle gifts and invitations–you can even send a message in a bottle “virtually” to a random recipient online!

-One thing’s certain: these bottles and the messages they contain go on some wild adventures in the high seas, and lead to friendships, romance, and reunions that never could have happened any other way.
+One thing’s certain: these bottled notes go on some wild adventures in the high seas, and lead to friendships, romance, and reunions that never could have happened any other way.

 “Over the six years since he found the bottle, Clint asked me more than once if I knew why my Dad had started this hobby with the bottles.
 I really didn’t know, but as I turned up more information about it, I think it had to do with his life growing up in a small town in Iowa in the pre-Depression days of the 1920’s and 1930’s.
 He was always interested in people from far-away places, but people didn’t often travel that far away from their homes in those days.
 When he did start to travel later in life, it was a friendship kind of thing that developed as he was able to see the world and enjoy meeting and talking to people and learning about their lives, and he enjoyed telling them about his life, as well.”